Individual Learner - Getting Started

 Daily Integration Method - If you'd like to incorporate your keyboarding practice into your everyday computer activities, choose 2-3 keys to turn off each day.
 As you learn to master these keys without looking at your keyboard, continue to black out a few more keys each day until all alpha and numeric keys have been mastered.
 Review the diagram below to ensure that proper finger placement is used as keys are practiced and mastered.

 To avoid the temptation of looking at fingers, be sure to leave practiced keys off during daily computer activities.
 As additional keys are practiced and you grow more confident in your key-by-touch abilities, typing without looking at your fingers will replace your current hunt-and-peck typing habits.

 Lights On/Off Feature

 All alpha and numeric keys may be turned on or blacked out as appropriate during keyboarding practice.
-For the original Learning Lights Keyboard, press the left CTRL + ALT + plus the desired key to turn on/off.
-For the 2.0 Learning Lights Keyboard press the Set key, plus the desired key.
+To turn on or off key visibility, press the "lights on" key.
+To turn on or off visibility to specific keys, press the Set key, plus the desired key.

-For best "lights on" visibility, the Learning Lights Keyboard should be placed at elbow height, one hand span in front of the body, with keyboard kickstand extended.
+For best "lights on" visibility, the KeyMaster® Keyboard should be placed at elbow height, one hand span in front of the body, with keyboard kickstand extended.
 This is the optimal height and distance for key visibility and proper keyboarding technique.

 Keyboards should be cleaned regularly to avoid oily buildup on the keys that may slightly alter the appearance of the black out feature on the keyboards.
 A 2:1 rubbing alcohol solution for cleaning keys is effective at removing buildup and keeping keys in optimal condition for "lights off" practice.